US takes aim at EU's Russia pipeline and China trade pact

 "Nord Stream 2 is a bad idea and I reiterated that view directly to foreign minister Heiko Maas and I also made clear that firms engaged in pipeline-construction risk US sanctions," Blinken said.

-He designated Russia and China as Nato's biggest threats.
+Blinken designated Russia and China as Nato's biggest threats.

 "Beijing's military ambitions are growing by the year," in the Pacific, he warned.